Artichoke Antipasto Salad with Basil Vinaigrette (Video)

 Artichoke Antipasto Salad with Basil Vinaigrette

-33 oz. jar large artichoke hearts packed in water (I used artichoke hearts from Costco, or use several jars to get about this many artichoke hearts.)
+- 33 oz. jar large artichoke hearts (I used artichoke hearts from Costco packed in water but if you can’t find those use the marinated artichoke hearts packed in oil.
+If you don’t find a big jar, use several jars to get about this many artichoke hearts.)

-1/4 red onion, cut into very thin slivers
+- 1/4 red onion, cut into very thin slivers (optional)

 Basil Vinaigrette Ingredients: